 Operation.
 Until the Closing or sooner termination of this Agreement, Seller or Seller’'s agents shall operate and maintain the Property in a generally safe and law-abiding manner so as not to create any conditions which materially and adversely affect the value of the Property or could create a material liability for Purchaser.
 Seller shall comply with all obligations that Seller, as landlord, may have under the Leases.

 Contracts.
 Between the date hereof and the Closing, Seller will enter into only those service and other contracts whichContracts that Seller reasonably determines are necessary to carry out its obligations under Section 15.02maintain the Property and which shall be canceled by Seller, at Seller’'s expense, as of a date on or prior to the expiration date of the Leaseback LeaseClosing Date.
+Anything to the cntraty notwithstanding, this paragraph will not be construed to inhibit in any manner Seller’s right to enter into contracts to obtain vacant possession of the Property.

 Employees.
 OnWithout limiting any of the representations and warranties herein, on and after the Closing Date, Seller agrees to indemnify and hold Purchaser harmless and assume complete liability for all claims, actions, and complaints by or on behalf of any of Seller’'s employees, including, but not limited to, any claim for and costs associated with any withdrawal liability as defined in Section 4201 of the Employee Retirement Income Security Act of 1974, as amended (ERISA),ERISA that isare assessed against Purchaser, ( including, but not limited to, the termination or relocation of employment of any of the Building Employeesemployees, Seller’'s withdrawal from the pension plans in which Seller’'s employees are participants or the sale of the Property).
 The provisions of this Section 18(d) and Seller’'s obligations hereunder shall survive the Closing.